What We Believe

 Revelation (God Revealing Himself)

-God has revealed Himself through creation, the Bible, and Jesus Christ.
-He continues to speak through the Holy Spirit.
-God’s revelation calls people to repentance and relationship.
-The Holy Spirit guides believers into truth.
+God has revealed Himself through creation, the Scriptures, and most fully through Jesus Christ.
+He continues to speak to and guide believers through the Holy Spirit, who leads us into truth, convicts hearts, and draws people into repentance and relationship with God.

 Hebrews 1:1–2 | Romans 1:20

-Humanity was created in God's image and without sin, but fell into sin through Adam and Eve’s disobedience.
-This brought spiritual and physical death and separation from God.
-As a result, all people are born with a sinful nature.
-Sin creates brokenness in the world (suffering, injustice, and death).
-Humanity cannot save itself—we need redemption through Jesus.
+Humanity was created without sin, but through the disobedience of Adam and Eve, sin entered the world.
+This resulted in spiritual and physical death and separation from God.
+All people are born with a sinful nature, and sin has brought brokenness, suffering, injustice, and death into creation.
+Humanity cannot save itself and is in need of redemption through Jesus Christ.

 Genesis 3:6 | Romans 3:23